volterraedge/terraform-provider-volterra/docs/resources/volterra_app_setting.md

         include_forbidden_activity {
           forbidden_requests_threshold = "forbidden_requests_threshold"
         }
+        // One of the arguments from this list "include_ip_reputation exclude_ip_reputation" must be set include_ip_reputation = true
-        // One of the arguments from this list "exclude_waf_activity include_waf_activity" must be set include_waf_activity = true
+        // One of the arguments from this list "include_waf_activity exclude_waf_activity" must be set exclude_waf_activity = true
       }
     }
   }